-This page will be provide updates regarding the current flooding issues.
+This page will be used to provide updates in the event of flooding issues.

 If you have not already, please sign up for emergency alerts through Everbridge.
 To register, go to https://member.everbridge.net/index/1332612387832225#/login.